JoshDSommer/nativescript-slides/README.md

 the `<Slides:SlideContainer>` element also has a property called `interval` which is a integer value and the value is in milliseconds.
 The suggested use case would be for a Image Carousel or something of that nature which can change the image for every fixed intervals.
 In unloaded function call `page.getViewById("your_id").stopSlideshow()` to unregister it (your_id is the id given to `<Slides:SlideContainer>`), it can be restarted with `startSlidShow`.

-#### Android Optional Attribute
+#### Android Optional Attributes
-- `AndroidTransparentStatusBar`: boolean - If true, the Android status  bar will be transparent on devices that support it.
-Typically this is API >=21 (Lollipop).
+- `androidTranslucentStatusBar`: boolean - If true, the Android status bar will be translucent on devices that support it.
+(Android sdk >= 19).
+- `androidTranslucentNavBar`: boolean - If true, the Android navigation bar will be translucent on devices that support it.
+(Android sdk >= 19).

 ###Plugin Development Work Flow: